rust-lang/book/src/ch09-02-recoverable-errors-with-result.md

 `T` that is what we want to return in the success case, and any type `E` that is what we want to return in the error case.

+Listing 9-2 shows an example of something that might fail: opening a file.

 ```rust
 use std::fs::File;